-The rotational motion of his products challenge the best pull-up and pushup performers.
-In fact, his products cut my reps in half and after a year of using the Perfect Pushup, they still work like new and continue to make my pushups tougher.
-For $39.95 you cannot beat the price for an actual fitness product that you will actually use several times a week.
+The rotational motion of his products challenge the best pull-up and push-up performers.
+His products cut my reps in half, and after a year of using the Perfect Pushup, they still work like new and continue to make my push-ups tougher.
+For $39.95, you cannot beat the price for an actual fitness product that you will use several times a week.

-It usually required some imagination: face cards = 10 pushups, aces = 25 pushups /25 abs, jokers = 50 reps of anything ...BUT what Fit Deck does for you is take out the mystery and when you shuffle the deck and start to flip the cards you get told what you need to do.
-Now he has Pull-up Decks, Kettlebell Decks, Navy SEAL Decks, Combat Sports Decks and so many more - even some for kids.
+It usually required some imagination: face cards = 10 push-ups, aces = 25 push-ups/25 abs, jokers = 50 reps of anything ... but what FitDeck does for you is to take out the mystery.
+When you shuffle the deck and start to flip the cards, you are told what you need to do.
+Now he has Pull-up Decks, Kettlebell Decks, Navy SEAL Decks, Combat Sports Decks and so many more -- even some for kids.
 When bored with your workout, throw out a deck of cards and create some excitement.

-Also - the site NavySEALs.com has grown into a huge store for the person seeking fitness, gear, accessories that are military and law enforcement related.
-Former Navy SEAL Mark Devine's creation has evolved into a premiere online presence in the military news and information business.
-When people ask me where can they get boots, dive gear, books, and other cool Navy SEAL stuff, I say go to NavySEAL.com At the store you can find anything quickly for the future, present or past military person.
+NavySEALs.com has grown into a huge store for the person seeking fitness, gear and accessories related to the military and law enforcement.
+Former Navy SEAL Mark Divine's creation has evolved into a premier online presence in the military news and information business.
+When people ask me where they can get boots, dive gear, books and other cool Navy SEAL stuff, I say go to NavySEAL.com.
+You can find anything quickly for the future, present or past military person.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.